lucianoRM/fdrive_backend/configuration_instructions.md

 - running in the background
 - with port 8080 opened and working in both your container and your computer
 - named "backend"

+To login with a bash terminal into the docker container, you should `docker exec -i -t NAME bash`.
+You can find NAME by running `docker-compose ps`.